Tautological module and intersection theory on Hilbert schemes of nodal curves

+\end{example} Now assembling the various $\Gamma_\mu$ together, we obtain our definitive result on multiplying generalized (twisted) diagonal cycles by the discriminant polarization: \begin{thm} We have an equality of operators $\ts(R)\to A_\bullet(X\sbr m._B)$: \eqspl{Gamma-spr m-on-Gamma-bullet-display}{ \Gamma\spr m..\Gamma_{\bullet m}[]=\Gamma_{\bullet m}\circ(\dsc\spr m.-U_\omega)+ \sum\limits_\mu \sum\limits_s\sum\limits_{\mu(n)>0} \sum\limits_{j=1}^{n-1} \half j(n-j)nF^{n,m}_{j,\mu-1_n}(\theta_s)[]\circ u_{n,\theta_s^*, \mu}} \end{thm} Recall from Lemma \ref{classical-dsc-lem} that $\dsc\spr m.-U_\omega$ represents the action of the discriminant on the the various diagonals put together.
+Therefore the Theorem can be viewed as a 'commutation relation' for this action: the failure of commutativity is measured by the node scrolls.
+The nontrivial part is determining the multiplicities with which they occur.
 Because we want the Tautological Module $T^m$ (yet to be defined) to include the $\Gamma_\mu[]$, it must also include multiples of these by powers of the polarization $\Gamma\spr m.$.
-Therefore by the Proposition, $T^m$ must also include the (twisted) node scrolls $F=F^n_{j,\nu}(\theta)[]$ and their multiples by powers of $\Gamma\spr m.$.
+Therefore by the above, $T^m$ must also include the (twisted) node scrolls $F=F^n_{j,\nu}(\theta)[]$ and their multiples by powers of $\Gamma\spr m.$.
 Fortunately, it turns out that including the twisted scrolls $F$ and their first-degree multiples $\Gamma\spr m.F$ already leads to closure; moreover, products of all these by arbitrary powers of $\Gamma\spr m.$ can be computed.
 In essence, this is accomplished by the Node Scroll Theorem of \cite{structure}.
 The details are taken up in the next section. \newsubsection{Polarized node scrolls} Before taking up the node scrolls, we mention an elementary analogue.
 Suppose the family $X/B$ admits a relative Carter divisor $\rho$, which is flat over $B$ of degree $k$.
 Then there is an induced 'incrementation' map \eqspl{incrementation}{ \rho_+:X\sbr m._B\to X\sbr m+k._B} which send an ideal $z$ to $z.\O(-\rho)$.
 In particular, if $X/B$ admits a section $\theta$- necessarily supported in smooth points- we get maps $(k\theta)_+$.
 The node scrolls are analogues of this construction where $k\theta$ is replaced by a subscheme supported on a relative node of $X/B$.